Location: Hershey, Pennsylvania

 Hersheypark (known as Hershey Park until 1970) is a family theme park located in Hershey, Pennsylvania, about 15 miles east of Harrisburg, and 95 miles west of Philadelphia.

 The park was founded in 1906 by Milton S. Hershey as a leisure park for the employees of the Hershey Chocolate Company.
-As of 2016, it has been wholly and privately owned by Hershey Entertainment and Resorts Company.
+As of 2016, Hershey Entertainment and Resorts Company has wholly and privately owned it.
 Hersheypark has won several awards, including the Applause Award.

-The park opened its first roller coaster in 1923, the Wild Cat, an early Philadelphia Toboggan Company coaster.
+The first of the Hersheypark roller coasters opened in 1923 – The Wild Cat, an early Philadelphia Toboggan Company coaster.

 In 1970, it began a redevelopment plan, which led to new rides, an expansion, and its renaming.
 The 1970s brought the SooperDooperLooper, an early complete-circuit looping roller coaster, as well as a 330-foot-tall observation tower, the Kissing Tower.
 Beginning in the mid-1980s, the park rapidly expanded.